-AP automation software consists of a set of instructions customized for start-to-finish business payment processes.
+AP software consists of a set of instructions customized for automated start-to-finish business payment processes.
 The software classifies, matches, verifies information and then forwards to your accounting system to be posted.

 Conceptually, the software functions a bit like the GPS application on your smartphone.
 You type in where you want to go and the software instructs and guides you on how to get there including every stop, turn and reroute.
 The best part?
 You’re in control — but guided to get you there faster.

 In a similar conceptual fashion, you load AP automation software, set it up to handle your specific AP processes and the software guides you through the steps and along path to your destination: paying your company’s bills.
 The software leads you through this journey, step by step.